eluv-io/elv-lro-status/README.md

 #### Stalled LRO

-If we obtained the same data one hour later and passed it to `EnhancedStatus()`, the function would
+If we obtained the same data one hour later and passed it to `enhanceLROStatus()`, the function would
 return:

 ```json